microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/plannerplan-movetocontainer.md

 ---
-title: "Move a planner plan from User to Group container"
+title: "Move plan across containers"
-description: "Move a **plannerPlan** from User to Group container" ms.localizationpriority: medium
+description: "Move a **plannerPlan** object from User to Group plannerPlanContainer" ms.localizationpriority: medium
 author: "vasrinwork"
 ms.prod: "planner"
 doc_type: apiPageType
 ---

-# Move a [plannerPlan](../resources/plannerplan.md) from a User to Group [plannerPlanContainer](../resources/plannerplancontainer.md)
+# Move plan across containers

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Plans can currently be moved from a User container type to a group container type.
+Move a **plannerPlan** object from User to Group [plannerPlanContainer](../resources/plannerplancontainer.md).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).